zamminhduy123/leetcode-algor/README.md

 # leetcode-algor
 This repo is used to store my thought process on how to solve a problem on leetcode.

-if the repo contains only solution which means i haven't spend time on writting my thought yet.
+If the repo contains only solution which means i haven't spent time on writting my thought yet or the problem was too easy